morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - runs cool
 - AP mode is very good
 - AP mode DFS support
-- Monitor mode is good
 - Beamforming works well
 - WPA3 is supported
 - readily available at low prices
 - power saving works well
-- very stable, fast out-of-kernel driver as well as a new in-kernel driver as of kernel 6.2
+- very stable, fast out-of-kernel driver as well as a new in-kernel driver as of kernel 6.2.
+Recommend kernel 6.9 or later if using the in-kernel rtw88 driver.

 The Bad:

-- user reports of problems happen far too often with this chipset.
-It is problematic for a variety of reasons
-- use caution: buying adapters with the 8821cu chipset (multi-function, wifi and bt) can be problematic
-- use caution: many adapter using these chipsets are multi-state
+- use caution: many adapter using these chipsets are multi-state.
+You do not want multi-state adaoters.
 - no virtual interface (VIF) support
 - no support for set_wiphy_netns
 - no support for 4addr
 - the really bad quality of some adapters made with this chipset means you need to research before buying

-Recommendation: My history of trying to support this chipset causes me to recommend that Linux users not buy this chipset.
-If you have no choice but to buy an adapter with a Realtek chipset, you best option is to get an adapter with the rtl8812bu chipset and it should be a single-function (no bluetooth) and single-state (usb_modeswitch) not required.
+Recommendation: My plan is to add a section on this chipset to the Plug and Play List soon.
+Many adapters with this chipset are multi-state and should be avoided.

 -----